qir-alliance/pyqir/examples/generator/README.md

 pip install antlr4-python3-runtime
 ```

 The **Bell pair example** consists of a [single file](bell_pair.py), and does not require any additional installation besides the `pyqir_generator` package itself.
-Please be aware that the PyQIR API is not intended to directly express quantum applications; its purpose is to be easily usable for *compiler developers* rather than *application developers* - as evidenced, e.g., by the fact that there is no `qubit` or `register` type defined within the API.
+Please be aware that the PyQIR API is not intended to directly express quantum applications; its purpose is to be easily usable for *compiler and frontend developers* rather than *application developers* - as evidenced, e.g., by the fact that there is no `qubit` or `register` type defined within the API.